slingr-stack/shipengine-package/README.md

 ## Configuration

 First you will need to setup an account in ShipEngine.
-Then you will be able to configure the endpoint you will need to generate an API key.
+Then you will be able to configure the package you will need to generate an API key.
 You can find more information about that [here](https://www.shipengine.com/docs/getting-started/#authentication).

 ### API key